Explosion247/the-uk-road-trip/README.md

 - click - when you find a location on the map that you have not typed in, you should be able to click on the marker and have it added to the list
 - Set start point - If the user decided not to share their location, the selected location is incorrect, or the user would like to start from a different destination, a Start Point button would allow the user to select their start point allowing the user the ability to customize their journey how they like it.

+## Technologies used

+I have used a few different processes to create the website, there are two main technologies used.

+### Google Maps API

+The Google maps api is used to connect the website to Google Maps, this has several components built within.

+- markers - Places a marker on top of locations selected
+- directions - Allows the user to get directions from one location to another
+- GeoLocation - Used to get the users location to start the journey from their current location
+- Search - Allows the user to search for their desired location for the next stop

+Each of these components allows you to customise the map to your specific needs, however some of these require smaller API's to allow them to function.

+### Bootstrap

+Using the Bootstrap toolkit, allows the website to be responsive between different size devices, and making it easier to implement different features.

+## Deployment

+The website was created using Virtual Studio Code (VSC) and its then linked to a Repository on GitHub.
+Within VSC there is a Commit and

 ## Credits and References

 ### images